 Note that, like other Asus routers, the Blue Cave has a Parental Controls feature, which is part of AiProtection, that can block sites based on categories.
 But it doesn’t allow you to pick and choose individual websites to block.

-Unlike many other routes from Asus, the Blue Cave doesn’t support Dual-WAN, where you can turn one of its LAN ports into a second WAN port, enabling you to use two Internet connections at a time.
+Unlike many other routers from Asus, the Blue Cave doesn’t support Dual-WAN, where you can turn one of its LAN ports into a second WAN port, enabling you to use two Internet connections at a time.
 This omission is not a huge deal, however, since most of us don’t have a secondary broadband connection.

 As a Wi-Fi router, the Asus Blue Cave did well in my testing, being the top three on the 5GHz band.
 It’s faster than many routers of bulkier physical sizes.